Cedarland: the search for a better existence

 The cosmopolitan capital Beirut is known as the Paris of the Middle-East.
-From luxurious bars and romantic walks on the beach to visiting historic ruïnes.
+From luxurious bars and romantic walks on the beach to visiting historic runes.
 Here, the sun shines 300 days a year.
 The jumble of languages, religious fragmentation and ethnic diversity makes Lebanon, with Beirut as its metropolis, a special country in the Arabic world.

-Cedar wood, cut from the cedar trees, is the most important exportproduct in Beirut.
+Cedar wood, cut from the cedar trees, is the most important export product in Beirut.
 It adorns the Lebanese flag and is thus seen as the national symbol of the country.
 This quite justly as the Chouf Cedar Reserve, spanning over 550 square kilometres, is the biggest nature reserve in the Middle East.
-Lebanon has become a true tourist attraction, much loved by arabs and people like me: those with a passion for world politics and a preference for the Middle East.
+Lebanon has become a true tourist attraction, much loved by Arabs and people like me: those with a passion for world politics and a preference for the Middle East.

 ‘Sometimes I thought to myself: is this the unsafe Lebanon people talk about?’